cskujbus/minimal-go-color/README.md

 ## Installation
 Copy the theme files to the User folder of Sublime Text which can be found by pressing the *Browse Packages...* menu item.

+## Update
+Added a much simpler golang syntax file which corrects the scope of some keywords in the original syntax.
+The syntax can be way simpler because of the puritan coloring (no fruit salad).

+The syntax file should be copied to the User folder then select *Go min* from the View/Syntax menu.
+The selection will stick until you change it back to *Go*.

 ## Breakersmin
 ![Breakersmin](breakersmin.png "Breakersmin")